m4rCsi/csi-xen-orchestra-driver/docs/storage-repositories.md

 ## Option 1: Select a single SR by UUID (`srUUID`)

-Use this when you want every volume of a class to reside in one specific SR (local or shared).
+Use this when you want every volume of a class to reside in one specific SR.

 ```yaml
 apiVersion: storage.k8s.io/v1